 'Care, Support and Guidance' page 8 of report.

 There is extensive and highly effective individualised support for vulnerable pupils.

 Access to programmes to develop social and emotional skills, the nurture centre and the imaginative use of therapeutic animal assisted activities, where pupils interact with a ‘therapy dog’ to relieve anxiety enable these pupils to thrive, and develop their self-confidence and self-esteem.
 This is a particular strength of the school.

-Letter of Endorsement From Whitchurch High School
+Letter of Endorsement From Whitchurch High School (Mainstream)

 It is my pleasure to recommend The Baxter Project.

 The project has been active in Whitchurch High School for a year and the results have been remarkable.
 The pupils the project work with are particularly challenging or vulnerable.
 Some of the pupils that engage with the programme have significant barriers to learning and managing their emotions.
 We are seeing tangible improvements in confidence, engagement and attendance, as well as a reduction in aggression, impulsive outbursts and low-level disruption.
 Pupils are getting involved in discussions, answering questions or expressing opinions and lessons overall have become more dynamic and enjoyable for all involved.....

 ....We at Whitchurch High School pride ourselves on our commitment to pupil wellbeing and The Baxter Project embodies this commitment.
 We are delighted with the progress that has been made and as such we would highly recommend the service to any institution that works with young people.

 Dave O’Driscoll and his dog Baxter have been a regular feature at Cardiff West Community High School since May 2019.
 We would highly recommend this service to anyone who works with young people that have experienced trauma.